 The third and fourth levels of the Learning Resource Center provide most of the traditional types of library materials and services.
 On the third level is the reference librarian, the online catalog, reference materials (encyclopedias, dictionaries, etc.), indexes, current periodicals (newspapers, magazines), microfilm (back issues of newspapers and magazines), and the circulation area where materials are checked in and out, and a group study room.
-A coin-operated photocopy machine is available as well as study carrels and lounge-type seating.
-The fourth level houses most of the circulating books as well as back issues of magazines.
+A coinoperated photocopy machine is available as well as study carrels and lounge-type seating.
+The fourth level houses most of the circulating book collections as well as back issues of newspapers, magazines, and journals.